-So it makes sense to design an error page with some amount of care.
+Thus, it makes sense to design an error page with some amount of care.
 Redirecting a visitor, helping him take forward his search or merely bringing a smile to his face will go a long way in ensuring repeat visits.
 Some imaginative ways in which 404 error pages have been designed in some websites are highlighted in the examples that follow.

-This professional tennis player’s off court humor is visible in the 404 page of his website.
+This professional tennis player’s off-court humor is visible in the 404 page of his website.
 He asks visitors if they are looking for lost balls.
 You are then guided back to the menu.

 This is the website of David Barton, an artist.
-The 404 page is witty and set out in the form of a classified advertisement, with the ‘file not found’ legend finding a place in the slot usually reserved for a contact phone number.
+The 404 page is witty and set out in the form of a classified advertisement, with the ‘File not Found’ legend finding a place in the slot usually reserved for a contact phone number.

 This is the website of a French creative studio that does design, both in print and digital versions.
 The error page informs you that the angels have the phone box.
-But you can access the menu from this page and find your way back home.
+Although, you can access the menu from this page and find your way back home.

 Incore is a digital marketing agency.
-Their 404 page is a tease featuring the picture of two ominous vultures and asking the lost visitors if they are really looking for them or if they would like to be returned home.
+Their 404 page is a tease featuring the picture of two ominous vultures and asking lost visitors if they are really looking for them or if they would like to be returned home.

-On this website, one can keep tab on the happenings in the world of androids.
+On this website, one can keep tabs on the happenings in the world of androids.
 The 404 page on this website admonishes you for the lack of navigation skills that brought you to the error page in the first place.

 Foxrate offers a free browser based application for collating customer reviews from various sales channels.
-A little dog peeps through the ‘0’ in the 404 to tell you that no fox can be found on the error page.
+A little dog peeps through the ‘0’ in the 404, to tell you that no fox can be found on the error page.

 Podcasts go out from this website and track lists are featured here.
 This 404 page takes a dig and calls you a douche bag and takes pride in being featured in the Smashing Magazine.